Mr NIKOLAY - Raising Funds for the Ukraine Crisis

 At the start of this crisis, Hungarian friends of mine drove to Tiszabecs, a crossing on the Hungary-Ukraine border; the scenes were chaotic, relying solely on volunteer help; they helped for three days until exhaustion took hold.
 They went home for a day before, on Friday 4 March 2022, heading to Budapest Keleti International Railway Station; we spoke in a video call; the scenes were the most appalling, the most harrowing, the most heart-breaking I have witnessed - ever.
 (The 'profile' photo at the head of this platform is Budapest Keleti Railway Station ticket office, Friday 4 March 2022).

-So, we spoke at midnight when they returned home; I said I (’we’) want to help; ‘how’, I asked; my friends' response was ‘cash, cash, cash’; there was no organisation; no food, no water, no free toilet; no transport; nothing.
-On the morning of Saturday 5 March 2022, I went to my local Prontaprint; they printed me 150 letters free of charge; I placed them through nearby letterboxes; I was hoping to raise maybe a couple of thousand.
-I could never have imagined a dawn was breaking (nor that my retirement would become so busy) …
+I asked how 'we' might help help; my friends' response was ‘cash, cash, cash’; there was no organisation; no food, no water, no free toilet; no transport; nothing.
+On the morning of Saturday 5 March 2022, I went to my local Prontaprint; they printed me 150 letters free of charge; I placed them through nearby letterboxes; I was hoping to raise maybe a couple of thousand; I could never have imagined a dawn was breaking that continues until this day …

 Mr Nikolay - the name.
 I was asked by many people - here in England, in Hungary and in Ukraine - for the name of 'our Group’; saying it’s Knowle and Dorridge and the broader community in Warwickshire, Worcestershire and The West Midlands didn’t really cut it.
 In Hungary, they all call me ‘Mr Nikolay’; I thought this gave everything an identity; at the time, I couldn’t think of anything else; I hope it’s a platform that we can all stand behind.